leksin-aleksey/grok-python-microservice/README.md

 4. Save response to a local var
 5. Implement an endpoint to make calls to the service
 6. Respond to the user with the list of suggestions
-7. Save the list of suggestions to a file
+7. Please, save row by row with view line delimiter in the file